Michael Ben-Ari: Political career

+Ben-Ari and Marzel started the process in November 2022 to launch a new party that would be to the right of Otzma Yehudit.
+They formed a new party, A Jewish Israel, Whole and Strong, in 2024, which the Registrar of Political Parties had rejected due to information provided by the Shin Bet; new Shin Bet head David Zini called in July 2026 for more time to "re-evaluate" the decision.

+Ben-Ari allied with Zehut in May 2026, ahead of the 2026 Israeli legislative election.
+Zehut instead agreed to run in September in a technical bloc with the Religious Zionist Party.

 Political arguments

 In March 2010, in response to David Miliband's statement that the Israeli cloning of British passports is "intolerable", Aryeh Eldad commented: "I think the British are being hypocritical, and I do not wish to insult dogs here, since some dogs show true loyalty, [but] who gave the British the right to judge us on the war on terror?"
 The canine theme was taken up by Ben-Ari, who said: "Dogs are usually loyal, the British may be dogs, but they are not loyal to us.
 They seem to be loyal to the anti-Semitic establishment".

 Ben-Ari argues that most Arabs should be expelled from Israel.

 In May 2011, he equated 'leftists' with Hezbollah and Hamas, calling them "germs" and "enemies of Israel".

 During a protest demanding the government escalate the assault on Gaza, he repeated "Let the IDF kick ass!", before complaining, "Why is it that after 200 assaults only 15 were killed?
 It should be 15 assaults and 2,000 killed!"

+In 2012, Ben-Ari sparked controversy by calling for asylum seekers entering Israel to be shot.

 In July 2014, during Operation Protective Edge, he was cited as having argued that: "Those who pity their enemies end up being cruel to their own people.
 Those who are cruel to their enemies truly love their own people."